Runnable/docs/docker-compose/_posts/2017-04-03-launching-your-first-environment.md

 ## Review Your Compose File

-We parse your Compose file for the `build` feature, and build your code based on that reference.
-It’s important to reference your Dockerfile at the repository level, so any changes your team makes are built with the latest code in your repository.

-If your Dockerfile is in the root level of your code, your reference would be: `build: .`.
+If you use the `build` feature to reference your repository’s Dockerfile, your builds will reflect changes to that Dockerfile on every commit and branch you make.
+The build path is relative to your Compose file:

+    build: ./dir

-> **Tip:** You can reference Dockerfiles in a different repository by using `context`:
+If you want to reference a Dockerfile in a different repository, use `context`:
-> <pre>

     build:
       context: git@github.com/your-org/your-project.git
-  dockerfile: Dockerfile-alternative</pre>

-You can also check which Compose features and operating systems we [currently support]({{ site.baseurl }}/docker-compose/docker-compose-feature-support).
+If you’re running into build problems, it’s a good idea to check which Compose features and operating systems we [currently support]({{ site.baseurl }}/docker-compose/docker-compose-feature-support).

 ---